riemann/riemann-dash/README.markdown

 riemann-dash
 ```

-Riemann-dash will connect to a local Riemann server on port 5555, and display a
+Then open http://localhost:4567 in a browser.
+Riemann-dash will connect to the local host (relative to your browser) by default, and show you a small manual.
-basic dashboard of all events in that server's index.

 Configuring
 ===========